-George is an ESG analyst in the European Equity Team.
+George is an ESG analyst on the European Equity Team.
 He joined Baillie Gifford in 2019.
 Prior to Baillie Gifford, he was a Consultant at Corporate Citizenship where he supported a range of companies to measure, manage and disclose performance against environmental, social and governance factors.
 George graduated from the University of Cambridge in 2012 with a degree in Land Economy (Environment, Law & Economics).

-Baillie Gifford
+Why invest with Baillie Gifford